+From Startup to Scaleup?
 After numerous pivots, sleepless nights and uncertainty, you’ve survived the chaos and crushing ambiguity of start-up life and managed to develop a unique tech idea or already patented an offering for customer.
 You are bootstraping your venture through project consulting while further developing your new product before scaling up.
 But the same strategy that got you through the initial start-up stage, is not working anymore.
 Still wondering why?

 Tech companies face different challenges when it comes to scaling up and coping with risks at various stages.

 Recode in 2016 provided the following definition which we think are to the point: